drocheam/optrace/docs/source/usage/image.rst

    rimg_list = RT.iterative_render(N=1000000, detector_index=1)

-If :python:`pos` is provided as coordinate, the detector is moved beforehand.
+If :python:`pos` is provided as coordinate, the detector is moved before tracing.

 .. testcode::